MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Bitsadmin-wrap.md

 ---
-title: Bitsadmin wrap
+title: bitsadmin wrap
-description: "Windows Commands topic for **Bitsadmin wrap** - Wraps any line of output text extending beyond the rightmost edge of the command window to the next line." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: "Windows Commands topic for **bitsadmin wrap** - Wraps any line of output text extending beyond the rightmost edge of the command window to the next line." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na